 1. Pinpoint hyper-specific customer needs

-For example, consider the growing trend and importance of sustainability.
-While many larger brands focus on general eco-friendly products, a more specialized niche could be biodegradable and bio-safe packaging for baby products, which can cater to a highly targeted audience like eco-conscious parents who want non-toxic and baby-friendly products.
+For example, consider the growing trend and importance of sustainability amongst consumers.
+While many larger brands focus on general eco-friendly products, a more specialized niche could be biodegradable, bio-safe packaging for baby products, catering to a highly targeted audience like eco-conscious parents who want non-toxic, baby-friendly products.

 Once you’ve identified a specific customer need, refine your product or service to cater exclusively to that niche.
 This will help you stand out from your competitors and help establish your brand as an authority in that space.
-Hyper-specific niches often experience less competition and greater customer loyalty since they’re perceived as the go-to expert in solving that particular problem.
+Hyper-specific niches often experience less competition and greater customer loyalty because they’re perceived as the go-to experts for solving that particular problem.

+Catching these trends early can give you a head start.
 Functional mushroom coffee is a good example of a micro-trend evolving into a niche market.
-While general healthy drinks are widely available, functional mushroom coffee targets “biohackers” and other health-conscious consumers looking for cognitive and immunity support.
+While general healthy drinks are widely available, functional mushroom coffee targets “biohackers” and other health-conscious consumers seeking cognitive and immune support.

 3. Find gaps in existing niche markets

 For example, while subscription meal services have become very popular, a lot of them initially started off with cook-your-own meals.
 However, that didn’t serve the needs of busier individuals with little time to cook.
-So, recently, companies like Factor have taken a different spin to that model and started targeting busy professionals with ready-to-microwave meals that take 3 minutes to get ready.
+So, recently, companies like Factor have taken a different spin on that model and started targeting busy professionals with ready-to-microwave meals that take 2-3 minutes to get ready.

 4. Leverage lifestyle and demographic segmentation